 Management Communication: Speaking and Writing

-Speaking: Strengthen your skills in persuasion, impromptu speaking, speaking confidently, handling Q&A, and speaking on camera during the Fall speaking course.
+Speaking: Strengthen your skills in persuasion, speaking confidently, and handling Q&A during the Fall speaking course.
 You’ll have a choice of advanced topics during the Spring speaking courses.

 Flexible Core Courses

 More than half of the core courses are flexible in order to match your learning style, interests, and goals.
 Within each different core area, the course choices offer additional flexibility in content, timing, and format.
 Subjects include: